-- A dorsal fin travels all the way along a moray eel's back, from behind their head to the end of their body.
+- A dorsal fin travels all the way along a moray eel's back, from behind the head to the end of the body.
 Other fish have one or more dorsal fins that are separate from each other.
 At the back of its body, the moray's dorsal fin joins to the caudal (tail) fin, which in turns joins to the elongated anal fin under the animal's body.

-- Moray eels don't have pectoral, ventral or pelvic fins.
-This makes the moray's body look streamlined and snake-like.
+- Moray eels don't have pectoral, ventral, or pelvic fins.
+This makes their body look streamlined and snake-like.

-- The moray swims with an undulating motion, forming an S shape with its body.
+- A moray swims with an undulating motion, forming an S shape with its body.

 - The heaviest moray eel is the giant moray, which may reach 9.8 feet in length and 66 pounds in weight.
 The longest is the slender giant moray, which may be 13 feet in length.

-Moray eels have two sets of jaws.
-The outer jaws, or oral jaws, grab hold of the prey.
-The inner jaws, known as pharyngeal jaws, then move forward from the throat into the mouth and grasp the prey.
+The outer jaws of a moray are also known as the oral jaws.
+They catch the prey.
+The inner jaws, known as pharyngeal jaws, then move forward from the throat into the mouth and grasp hold of the prey.
 The paryngeal jaws move the prey to the esophagus, where it's swallowed.